 I returned to my family upon release in 2008.
 My community was welcoming and supportive, but I still faced the enormous barrier of finding employment.
 Because I was incarcerated as a teenager, I had no work experience to put on my resume.
 It was also difficult to maintain a job while following curfew during my parole.
 My situation became incredibly frustrating because employers kept letting me go.

 Hoping to find sustainable job opportunities, I came to The Fortune Society in 2013 for their Employment Services program.
 Here, I learned valuable interviewing techniques and completed the Culinary Arts program.
 I applied to be a chef for Fortune’s Food and Nutrition program.

 I have always used cooking as a tool to make others smile.
-It’s fulfilling to provide clients with wholesome, delicious meals, made only with fresh ingredients, to start the day.
-The Breakfast Bar has been very successful, and I hope it will continue to expand to serve more clients, inspiring their own home meal preparations.
+It’s fulfilling to provide participants with wholesome, delicious meals, made only with fresh ingredients, to start the day.
+The Breakfast Bar has been very successful, and I hope it will continue to expand to serve more participants, inspiring their own home meal preparations.

 I am grateful that Fortune provides opportunities for me to succeed, and I’m now inspired to go deeper into the Culinary Arts industry.
 One day, I hope to own a restaurant.

 Despite my past mistakes, I cherish my life and would not trade it for anything.
 Fortune gave me the chance to start over.
 I use my story to encourage other formerly incarcerated people to come here.
 I am proud to use my passion for cooking to help participants rebuild their lives, just like Fortune did for me.

 *Written by Korrine Granton with David Leon Morgan